 Must be 18 or Older to Play.
 Please Play Responsibly.

 Parking - The Indianapolis Indians offer 50 handicap accessible parking spaces at Victory Field for home games.
-The cost is $5.00 per vehicle (cash only).
+The cost is $10.00 per vehicle (cash or card).
 The spaces are available on a first-come, first-served basis and open four hours before game time.
 Once these spots are filled, fans may drop off at either the Third Base Gate or the Right Field Gate along West Street.
 Additional accessible parking may be found at the Government Center Garage which has 80 handicap accessible parking spots and at the White River State Park and Indiana State Museum garage.
 Visit Parking for a complete list of parking locations.

 Seating – Victory Field has a total of 118 accessible and companion spaces located along the concourse and lower seating bowl, as well as in the Elements Financial Club.
 The Indians continually strive to create a fully accessible baseball venue.
 If you have a particular accommodation need or request with any of our seating areas or other facilities and amenities, please call/email the Victory Field Box Office or visit the Advance Ticket Window located behind Section 108 while at the ballpark.